joeross/joeross.me/wp-content/themes/fictive/readme.txt

 == Changelog ==

+= 1.1.1 - Feb 26 2015 =
+* Fixed visual issue with site header being cut off on mobile, when no header image present.

 = 1.1 - Nov 27 2014 =
 * Add support for the Eventbrite API plugin.
 * Improve caption display.